daoistcoder-s2023CodingProjects/ES-Dictionary-ReactDB/README.md

 ## **Contributors**

-1. Waren Gador -
+1. Waren Gador - Group Admin All (focus on UX / UI) and Helping for Manipulate PostgresSQL

-2. Emilio Tubao -
+2. Emilio Tubao - Developer on mobile Version

-3. Bernard Opis -
+3. Bernard Opis - Developer on Desktop Version

-4. Jerome Ballena -
+4. Jerome Ballena - Developer on Javascript

-5. Ryan Ayo -
+5. Ryan Ayo - Developer on Javascript

-6. Agaspar Latayada -
+6. Agaspar Latayada - Documentation and Developer on Mobile Version